Fine-Tuning Diffusion Models via Intermediate Distribution Shaping: Introduction

 \section{Introduction}

-Pre-trained generative models often require task-specific adaptations based on reward feedback - a standard strategy is to leverage RL algorithms, such as Proximal Policy Optimization (PPO) \citep{schulman2017proximal}.
+Pre-trained generative models often require task-specific adaptations based on reward feedback - a standard strategy is to leverage RL algorithms such as Proximal Policy Optimization (PPO) \citep{schulman2017proximal} with KL regularized rewards.
 While such methods have found great success in the context of language modeling \citep{bai2022training, ouyang2022training}, their adoption to diffusion models is not straightforward.
 In particular, unlike autoregressive models, marginal likelihoods required for the implementation of KL regularization in PPO are \textit{intractable} for diffusion models.
-Hence, in practice, KL regularization is ignored \citep{black2023training} or relaxations such as trajectory KL regularization \citep{fan2023dpok} is considered.
+Hence, in practice, KL regularization is ignored \citep{black2023training} or relaxations such as trajectory KL regularization \citep{fan2023dpok} are considered.
 However, ignoring the KL term results in unstable training in large-scale settings \citep{deng2024prdp}, whereas using the trajectory KL constraint gives subpar results \citep{black2023training}.
 Further, fine-tuning with trajectory KL also results in the initial value function bias problem \citep{domingo2024adjoint, uehara2024fine}.

 Apart from policy gradient methods, recent research has also focused on fine-tuning methods based on \textit{rejection sampling} such as RSO \citep{liu2023statistical}, RAFT \citep{dong2023raft} and Reinforce-Rej \citep{xiong2025minimalist}.
 Further, fine-tuning based on Best-of-N (BoN) sampling and its relation to policy gradient methods have also been explored, but in the context of autoregressive models \citep{amini2024variational, gui2024bonbon}.
-Given the intractability of (marginal)PPO, we explore conceptual connections between rejection sampling based fine-tuning methods and PPO, specifically in the context of diffusion models.
-In particular, we make the following contributions:

-\textbf{(a)} We conceptualize a Generalized Rejection Sampling (GRS) framework which subsumes various rejection sampling strategies including classical rejection sampling from MCMC literature and Best-of-N. We show that GRS samples from the solution to PPO but with a reshaped reward - fine-tuning using GRS, which we term Generalized Rejection sAmpling Fine-Tuning (GRAFT) enables PPO with \textit{marginal KL constraint} for diffusion models, despite the \textit{marginal likelihoods being intractable}.